tangotargeting/documentation/pages/user_guide/user_campaign_doc.md

 ### The message

-Here are a few examples of messages that can be presented to the user.
+Here are a few examples of messages that can be presented to the users.

 <img src="https://raw.githubusercontent.com/tangotargeting/documentation/gh-pages/images/Hogwarts%20Express%20Sale%20Message.png" style="width:30%; display:inline;"/>
 <img src="https://raw.githubusercontent.com/tangotargeting/documentation/gh-pages/images/Spider-Man%20Homecoming%20Message.png" style="width:30%; display:inline-block; margin-left:15px;"/>
 <img src="https://raw.githubusercontent.com/tangotargeting/documentation/gh-pages/images/Barnes%20%26%20Noble%20Message.png" style="width:30%; display:inline-block; margin-left:15px;"/>

-Below are the elements present in a message.
+Below are the elements of which a message is composed.
+Naturally, there is a minimum required for each message and it can be implemented in a matter of seconds.
+However, this is what your users will see, so recommend investing some time in writing a good message.
+You can also checkout our Guide for impactful campaigns.

 | Element          | Description |
 |------------------|-------------|